Motivic multiplicativity of complete intersections: Motivic multiple twist-multiplicativity

-Therefore, this CK decomposition is strictly 2-multiplicative by Theorem \ref{thm2.24}.
-This indicates that to attain $\mathfrak{d}_m(X)$, a more natural CK decomposition should be constructed, presumably at least a self-dual one.
+It follows from Theorem \ref{thm2.24} that this CK decomposition is strictly $2$-multiplicative.
+This example suggests that, in order to attain $\mathfrak{d}_m(X)$, one should choose a more natural CK decomposition, presumably at least a self-dual one.

-(ii) Clearly, the inequality $\mathfrak{d}_m(X)\leq mn$ is not sharp.
-Only for small values of $m$ (depending on the dimension $n$), it may be almost sharp for all smooth projective varieties of dimension $n\geq 2$.
-As it turns out, a smaller bound can be obtained for special classes of varieties (e.g. complete intersections).
+\item[(ii)] The inequality $\mathfrak{d}_m(X)\leq mn$ is clearly not sharp in general.
+For fixed dimension $n\geq 2$, it may be close to be sharp for all smooth projective varieties only when $m$ is small relative to $n$.
+Smaller bounds can be obtained for special classes of varieties, such as complete intersections.

-(iii) For a fixed variety, we will see that if $m$ is large enough, then $\mathfrak{d}_m$ must converge (to an integer). \end{remark}
+\item[(iii)] For a fixed variety, we shall see that the sequence $\mathfrak{d}_m(X)$ stabilizes for sufficiently large $m$ under suitable assumptions. \end{enumerate} \end{remark}